-Can I Use a Portable Air Conditioner In Your Tent?
+Can I Use a Portable Air Conditioner In My Tent?

 With only the tent to protect us from the outdoor elements, sometimes sleeping can be a sticky and hot situation.
 We need a method to improve the overall conditions and temperatures inside our tent, day or night.

-Can I go camping with a portable air conditioner?
+Can I use a portable air conditioner in my tent?

 the size of your tent